-32. Application for exploration licence on first come first serve basis
+30. Application for exploration licence on first come first serve basis

-(1) The Director shall, in a manner prescribed by regulations, receive applications for an exploration licence on a first come, first serve basis.

-(2) For the purposes of subsection (1), "first come first serve" means the principle by which applications are considered, approved or granted in the order of receipt, where the application received first in time shall have priority over other competing applications, and the first person to submit an application shall have priority over other competing persons.
+- (1) The Director shall, in a manner prescribed by regulations, receive applications for an exploration licence on first come, first serve basis and submit the applications to the Minister for consideration and grant. - (2) For the purposes of subsection (1), "first come first serve" means the principle by which applications are considered, approved or granted in the order of receipt, where the application received first in time shall have priority over other competing applications.

-33. Announcement of areas for exploration, medium scale or large scale mining licence
+31. Announcement of areas for exploration, medium scale or large scale mining licence

-(1) Notwithstanding section 32, the Minister may, in exceptional circumstances prescribed by regulations, announce areas open for bidding for exploration licences, medium scale mining licences or large scale mining licences under this Act.

-(2) The announcement referred to in subsection (1) shall be published in the Gazette and in newspapers of national and international circulation and in other electronic and print media.

-- (3) The announcement shall- - (a) state the area that is open for exploration or mining, including the size and boundary of the area; - (b) stipulate a period of not less than three months for making applications; - (c) include a summary of matters required to be included in an application under this Act; and - (d) contain any other information as the Minister may consider necessary.
+- (1) Notwithstanding section 30, the Minister may, in a manner prescribed by regulations, announce areas open for bidding for exploration licences, medium scale mining licences or large scale mining licences under this Act. - (2) The announcement referred to in subsection (l) shall be published in the Gazette, in a newspaper of wide circulation and in other electronic and print media. - (3) The announcement shall- - (a) state the area that is open for exploration or mining, including the size and boundary of the area; - (b) stipulate a period of not less than three months for making applications; - (c) include a summary of matters required to be included in an application under this Act; and

-(4) The Minister may, in the announcement, stipulate, as a condition for an exploration licence, medium scale mining licence or a large scale mining licence, that the applicant shall enter into agreements with the Uganda National Mining Company on terms prescribed by regulations.

-(5) The bidding process shall be carried out in accordance with this Act and regulations made under this Act.

-(6) The Director shall consider bids submitted under this section and shall select the bid which is most likely to promote the expeditious and beneficial development of the mineral resources of the area having regard to-

-- (a) the programme of exploration or mining operations which the applicant proposes to carry out and the commitments as regards expenditure which the applicant is prepared to make; - (b) the financial and technical resources of the applicant;

-- (c) the legal status of the applicant; and - (d) the previous experience of the applicant in the conduct of exploration or mining operations.

-(7) For the avoidance of doubt, competitive bidding shall not apply to areas under a mineral right.
+- (d) contain any other information as the Minister may consider necessary. - (4) The Minister may, in the announcement, stipulate, as a condition for an exploration licence, medium scale mining licence or a large scale mining licence, that the applicant shall enter into agreements with the Uganda National Mining Company on terms prescribed by regulations. - (5) The bidding process shall be carried out in accordance with this Act. - (6) The Minister shall consider bids submitted under this section and shall select the bid which is most likely to promote the expeditious and beneficial development of the mineral resources of the area having regard to- - (a) the programme of exploration or mining operations which the applicant proposes to carry out and the commitments as regards expenditure which the applicant is prepared to make: - (b) the financial and technical resources of the applicant; - (c) the legal status of the applicant; and - (d) the previous experience of the applicant in the conduct of exploration or mining operations. - (7) For avoidance of doubt, competitive bidding shall not apply to areas under a mineral right, except for a mineral right held by a State-owned enterprise.

-34. Publication of notice of applications
+32. Publication of notice of applications

-(1) The Director shall, within fourteen days after receiving an application in response to announcement of areas for an exploration licence, a medium scale mining licence or a large scale mining licence under section 33 cause a notice of the application to be published in the Gazette and in at least one national newspaper of wide circulation in Uganda.
+(1) The Minister shall, within fourteen days after receiving an application in response to announcement of areas for an exploration licence, a medium scale mining licence or a large scale mining licence under section 31, cause a notice of the application to be published in the Gazette, in a newspaper of wide circulation and in other electronic and print media.

-- (2) A notice published under subsection (1) shall- - (a) indicate the receipt of the application for an exploration licence; - (b) contain a description of the nature and location of the proposed undertaking; - (c) inform members of the public that the application may, within the limits of commercial confidentiality, be inspected at the offices of the Director; and - (d) invite directly affected parties and local authorities in areas affected by the proposed mining operation who object to the granting of the licence, whether on personal, environmental or other grounds, to lodge with the Director an objection within a specified time, being not less than thirty days from the date of the notice.
+- (2) A notice published under subsection (1) shall- - (a) indicate the receipt of the application for an exploration licence: - (b) contain a description of the nature and location of the proposed undertaking of the medium scale licence and large scale mining licence; - (c) inform members of the public that the application may, within the limits of commercial confidentiality, be inspected at the offices of the Minister; and - (d) invite directly affected parties and local authorities in areas affected by the proposed mining operation who object to the granting of the licence, whether on personal, environmental or other grounds, to lodge with the Minister an objection within a specified time, being not less than thirty days from the date of the notice.

-35. Objection to proposed mining operation
+33. Objection to proposed mining operation